Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Twins

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has driven in a run in 36 games this year (36.7%), including 14 games with more than one RBI (14.3%).
-He has also driven home three or more of his team's runs in six contests.
+- Gurriel has driven home a run in 37 games this year (37.4%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on six occasions..

-- In 34.7% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (8.2%).
+- In 35.4% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (8.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.